Saturday, March 5, 2022

 Then there were apple fights, the late summer counterpart to winter snowball fights!
 I can't begin to tell you how many pitched battles we had with friends, cousins, and siblings.
 We'd just gather up a handful or two of partially-ripe apples and peg them at each other.
 Yes, they stung when they hit--yeeeowwch!--especially when thrown by bigger and stronger older brothers.
 But nobody ever got seriously hurt.
 I don't think.

-A more benign activity, and one that required a fair degree of skill, was Apple Throwing; i.e., using a supple stick as a quasi-catapult to hurl apples for distance.
+A more benign activity, and one that required a certain amount of skill, was Apple Throwing; i.e., using a supple stick as a quasi-catapult to hurl apples for distance.
 This is best done with apples that are about half mature.
 We'd go into the woods, pocket knives in hand, cut two or three small saplings, maybe 3'-4' long, and sharpen one end of each in order to impale an apple on it.
 Selecting a stick that was just the right thickness, with just the right degree of flexibility, and then trimming it to just the right length, was a bit of an art.
 Additional skill was needed to push the apple onto the sharpened tip just far enough so it would not come off prematurely, but not so far that it wouldn't come off at all.
 Then, using either an overhand or sidearm technique, you'd reach waaaay back, whip the stick rapidly forward, and, with a well-timed flick of the wrist, send the apple flying across the field.
 If all the variables of suppleness, stick length, apple weight, throwing power, and technical prowess, were in perfect balance, your apple would go whistling through the air at a great rate--far enough, one hoped, that it would clear the stone wall on the opposite side of the field.
 Or at least travel as far as your older brother's did.

 ~ ~ ~ ~ ~